briansu2004/udemy-devops-real-projects/004-TerraformDockerDeployment/02_Y_Windows_Ubuntu.md

 In this lab, we will use `mydevopsrealprojects.com` as the GitLab domain name.

-Hence the gitlab URL is `http://gitlab.mydevopsrealprojects.com`
+Hence the GitLab server URL is `http://gitlab.mydevopsrealprojects.com`

-We will use it in our `docker-compose.yml` file.

 ## 2. Configure the **hosts** file